symphonycms/members/README.markdown

 ### Members: Update Password

 The Members: Update Password filter is useful on Events where the member may update some of their profile information, and updating their password is optional.
 It essentially tells the extension that if the member hasn't provided their password, yet it's set to required, it's ok, just remember their current password details.
+Additionally, if a password has been posted, this filter will log the Member in with this new password.

+### Members: Login

+The Members: Login filter is useful if a Member's password has been changed by an event.
+It will log the Member in with the new (posted) password.
+If you need the password to be optional, use the Members: Update Password filter instead.

 ## Roles and Permissions